ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 - `PACKET_DETAILS`\
   Details from the affected packet, like source and destination IPs, protocol used, etc.

-Knowing all that above, let's translate the previous logging example:
+Knowing all that above, you can translate the previous logging example:

 - All the lines are relative to the Proxmox VE host, since all of them start with the `VMID` set as `0`.